lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/01.securing-lucee-server-apps/02.lucee-lockdown-guide/page.md

 On Windows it is recommended to run the Lucee/Tomcat service as a restrict user with only the required permissions rather than under SYSTEM account.

+## Disabling the Lucee Administrator ##

+If the enviroment variable LUCEE_ADMIN_ENABLED is set to false, the Lucee Administrator is disabled, since 5.3.3.45 (requires a Lucee restart to pick up changes)

 ## Restrict Access to the Lucee Administrator and other folders ##

 As with ACF, the recommended best security practice to restrict access to all URLs that are not required to be publically accessible.